XaviPat01/ML-Models/README.md

-14 Day Workshop on Introduction to ML and its Cognitive Applications
+Part of Workshop on Introduction to ML